 The relative flatness of this bar compared to others means it’s better for men with broader chests or just huge mofos in general who have way more “width” than the average Skinny Yoked reader.

-- BEST DESIGN - The Cannon Curl perfectly supports your elbows and enables you to keep the correct posture during curls.
-Our design properly mimics using a preacher curl system and prevents users from "cheating" during bicep curls.
-Users immediately notice proper bicep isolation when curling with the Cannon Curl.
+- Bicep Isolation - The Core Prodigy Premium Arm Blaster perfectly supports your elbows and enables you to keep the correct posture during curls.
+Users of the bicep blaster immediately notice proper muscle isolation when curling for a bigger pump and better...